Formal Victorian park in Leamington Spa

-Around 250 children from ten local schools have grown mini pumpkins for our Sensory Garden.
+Around 250 children from ten local schools grew mini pumpkins for our Sensory Garden this year.
 Warwick District Council gave out 50 free plant plugs, along with pots and compost, to the schools.
 The schools looked after the plants and then visited Jephson Gardens to plant them.
-When the pumpkins have grown, they will be harvested.
-The children can then try their hand at pumpkin bread, pie or juice.
+Over 200 pumpkins were harvested and the children used them to make pumpkin soup, pumpkin bread and for Halloween decorations.

 First laid out in 1831 as informal riverside walks along the River Leam, the land was renamed Jephson Gardens and developed into formal gardens after 1846.
 They were named in honour of Dr Henry Jephson, a famous doctor who had promoted the town as a spa.

 Originally the settling beds for the town’s water supply, Mill Gardens was landscaped as part of improvements to the River Leam in 1901-03, which created an improved riverside landscape.

 Like many parks, Jephson Gardens and Mill Gardens fell into slow decline after World War II.
 They were restored by Warwick District Council in the early 2000s with help from a Heritage Lottery Fund grant of over £3 million.

 Jephson Gardens and Mill Gardens are part of the Spa Gardens, a ribbon of riverside parks in Leamington that are listed as Grade II on the English Heritage register of historic parks and gardens.